 Measure Change Transition: Change Management

-This course is the fourth in the Change Management Series.
-The setting is Nice, France—due to an economic downturn, 5-star resorts are no longer profitable.
+This course is the fourth in the Program Change Management Series.
+The setting is Nice, France – due to an economic downturn, 5 Star resorts are no longer profitable.
 In order to adapt to the changing economy, the luxurious Newport Hotel needs to change its level of service to from 5-star elegance to the more in-demand 4-star level, much to the concern of the hotel management and staff (internal stakeholders).
 Travel agents, travel critics and loyal guests (external stakeholders) will need to be convinced that the Newport is still a player in this new, downscaled resort industry.
 Spin the wheel and see which program metric is in the red.
 Confident in your choices?
 Double down on your skills and hit the jackpot!

-- Adding, eliminating or realigning change program components on the basis of emergent inputs, delivered results, integration of new capabilities, and changes in direction.
+Add, eliminate or realign change program components on the basis of emergent inputs, delivered results, integration of new capabilities, and changes in direction.

-- Sustaining change plan benefits and capabilities through ongoing stakeholders’ consultation and representation.
+Sustain change plan benefits and capabilities through ongoing stakeholders’ consultation and representation, and